Read more about the work of each committee below and utilize the button at the bottom of the page to join a committee.

 The Bear Necessities shop is a unique campus store, offering WUSTL insignia apparel and gifts (souvenirs, coffee mugs, bears) as well as greeting cards, health and beauty aids, dorm/school/computer supplies, and more.
 Customized freshly baked birthday cakes can be ordered by friends or family.
 It is a great place for students to do their shopping without leaving the campus.
 The shop is located in Umrath House on the South 40.
 The business committee is responsible for the oversight of this not-for-profit store, which funds scholarships and student projects.

 In the spring, the Women’s Society invites a woman of national recognition to the university to speak at the memorial lecture established in 1988 in honor of Adele Chomeau Starbird, dean of women at the university from 1931 to 1959.
-This event is co-sponsored with the university as one of the Assembly Series lectures.
-The Assembly Series director works with the WSWU education committee in selecting and obtaining a speaker.
+This event takes place along with the Annual Meeting of the Women’s Society.

 The funding committee reviews proposals and recommends funding for university community projects.
 One or two committee members volunteer to serve as liaison(s) for each approved project and are able to encourage greater WSWU involvement with the project and the students.
 In addition, university representatives of approved projects are invited to board meetings and lectures to increase awareness of the project’s activities.